 The ship’s generator 3 phase AC supply can be connected to the AC induction motor via a starter or any other arrangement like an auto transformer to improve the torque and current characteristics.

 The main body of the Induction Motor comprises of two major parts:

-Stator is made up of number of stampings in which different slots are cut to receive 3 phase winding circuit which is connected to 3 phase AC supply.
+The stator is made up of a number of stampings in which different slots are cut to receive 3 phase winding circuit which is connected to 3 phase AC supply.

 The three phase windings are arranged in such a manner in the slots that they produce a rotating magnetic field after AC supply is given to them.

 Usually, windings are kept at different pitch circle with 30 % overlap to each other.

 The windings are wound for a definite number of poles depending upon the speed requirement, as speed is inversely proportional to the number of poles, given by the formula: